-This result intersects with our own interest in this receptor and defining precisely how the ligands interact to design new cannabinoid-based therapeutics.
 The community understands the mechanism of action of agonists, but it is less clear whether there is a consensus mechanism of action for partial agonists.
 In particular, what makes them partial agonists?
 Lacking any crystallographic data of the receptor with any bound phytocannabinoid, this question remains outstanding.
-Furthermore, it highlights that we have an imprecise understanding of the experimental binding affinity, even for these well studied major cannabinoids, with reasonable estimates of the K_i varying by over an order of magnitude.
-We wished to develop a theoretical model for determining binding affinity for use in screening of new compounds and correct for factors that may not be normally accounted for in methods such as docking.
+Furthermore, it highlights that we have an imprecise understanding of the experimental binding affinity, even for these well studied major cannabinoids, with reasonable estimates of the K_i varying by well over an order of magnitude.
+In our program, we primarily focus on modeling the binding affinity of THC derivatives to the CB1 receptor, as reflected by the Ki values obtained from experimental studies.
+These values serve as proxies for ligand-receptor interactions and guide our efforts to understand the structural determinants of binding affinity.
+By elucidating these distinctions, we wished to develop a model for determining binding affinity for use in screening of new compounds and correct for factors that may not be normally accounted for in methods such as docking.
 Generally, this is done using an all-atomic molecular modelling study, but this provided inconsistent results: affinity for the receptor was not sufficient, in and of itself, to describe the observed Ki.
-This however can partially be explained by the different mode of entry of ligands into CB_1 compared to many Gprotein-coupled receptors: it enters from the lipid membrane, not the solvent.
+This however can partially be explained by the different mode of entry of ligands into CB1 compared to many G-protein-coupled receptors: it enters from the lipid membrane, not the solvent.
 This is a factor not considered by methods such as docking, which only considers binding to the receptor and assumes the ligand is solvated in water.
-With this information, and using a library of 21 THC homologues with experimental data (Figure 2), we propose a mathematical model to predict the affinity of a ligand for CB1, and a conceptual model to determine whether a ligand is likely to be agonist, antagonist, or partial agonist, and propose a mechanism by which partial agonists function as such.
-During the preparation of this article, Shukla and colleagues published on the mechanism of action of THC as a partial agonist using complementary techniques to our own, and in close agreement with our proposed mechanism, providing further confidence in the reliability of our hypothesis.14
+With this information, and using a library of 21 THC homologues with experimental data (Figure 2), we propose an empirical correction to predict the affinity of a ligand for CB1; a conceptual model to determine whether a ligand is likely to be agonist, antagonist, or partial agonist; and a mechanism by which partial agonists function as such.
+During the preparation of this article, Shukla and colleagues published on the mechanism of action of THC as a partial agonist using complementary techniques to our own, and in close agreement with our proposed mechanism, providing further confidence in the reliability of our hypothesis.20